Bayou Bienvenue

 Maroons were self-described liberated enslaved people who lived in the wetlands.
 For Europeans, the wetlands were associated with death and fear, but for Maroons they held the possibility of new life.
 Liberated enslaved people, especially of African origin, would escape into the wetlands because of the similarity to the landscapes of their origins.
 Maroons lived alongside Indigenous communities that were there before them, like the Chitimacha and Choctaw Tribes and Acadians, who had arrived when Britain colonized Canada.
 These societies developed various techniques for living in the wetland environment without damaging it, including raised housing, small watercraft-like pirogues, and a new cuisine of alligator and turtles.
 Each group brought their knowledge of cooking, animals, plants, medicines, and building.

 Eventually, industry and plantations began to exert pressures on these communities and how they used the landscape.
 To earn money, Maroons made wares with grass-weaving techniques they had learned from the Chitimacha.
 Enslaved people whom Maroons had relationships with would take the wares and sell them at the slave market in New Orleans.
 Lumber companies would also bring enslaved people into the wetlands to harvest cypress for building materials.
 Through the connections between the enslaved and Maroons, lumber companies would pay Maroons, who were deeper in the wetlands, to cut timber.
 However, this practice was not beneficial to Maroon communities because the logging participated in the destruction of the wetlands that protected them.
 As the wetlands became navigable with more shipping channels and canals, the Maroons were increasingly hunted down.
 Maroon communities still existed in wetlands elsewhere, like Brazil and Jamaica, but in Bayou Bienvenue their communities ceased to exist either through capture or destruction of the landscape that had sustained them.Though in 1769, the Spanish government abolished the enslavement of indigenous people, the Maroon communities of the swamps surrounding New Orleans were a major source of anxiety for the powerful leaders of Spanish Louisiana.
-The Maroons reputation grew to mythical proportions, though their numbers were significantly lower than what the Spanish government believed.
-Jean Saint Malo lead a group of Maroons in the areas west of Bayou Bienvenue between 1780 and 1784, when Spanish Lieutenant Governor Francisco Bouligny was ordered to eradicate the Maroons, including Saint Malo's group.
+The Maroons' reputation grew to mythical proportions, though their numbers were significantly lower than what the Spanish government believed.
+Jean Saint Malo led a group of Maroons in the areas west of Bayou Bienvenue between 1780 and 1784, when Spanish Lieutenant Governor Francisco Bouligny was ordered to eradicate the Maroons, including Saint Malo's group.
 After Saint Malo's capture and subsequent execution, Maroon communities were largely driven out of the greater New Orleans area, including Bayou Bienvenue, by the late 1700s.